panosstav/panosstav.github.io/_pages/about.md

 My passion for mathematics, technology, and financial markets is expressed by my current objective to delve into finance and try to solve complex engineering challenges.
 I possess strong interest in equity market and investments.

 I am a former chartering intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I initially worked in the financial markets.

+I am an (incoming) Technical Coordinator at Technomar Shipping Inc., where I work in the operation of bulk carriers and containerships' department of the company.